ElementAstro/atom-docs/src/content/docs/en/async/timer.md

 ---
-title: Timer Class Documentation
+title: Timer
-description: Detailed documentation for the Timer class in the atom::async namespace, including constructors, member functions, task scheduling, and usage examples for managing timed tasks in C++.
+description: Detailed for the Timer class in the atom::async namespace, including constructors, member functions, task scheduling, and usage examples for managing timed tasks in C++.
 ---

-# Timer Class Documentation

 ## Overview